-Directions for Use: CST recommends transfection with 100 nM YB1 siRNA I 48 to 72 hours prior to cell lysis.
+Directions for Use: CST recommends transfection with 100 nM YB1 siRNA II 48 to 72 hours prior to cell lysis.
 For transfection procedure, follow protocol provided by the transfection reagent manufacturer.
 Please feel free to contact CST with any questions on use.

-Western blot analysis of extracts from HeLa cells, transfected with 100 nM SignalSilence® Control siRNA (Unconjugated) #6568 (-), SignalSilence® YB1 siRNA I (+) or SignalSilence® YB1 siRNA II #6207 (+), using YB1 Antibody #2749 and GAPDH (14C10) Rabbit mAb #2118.
-The YB1 antibody confirms silencing of YB1 expression and GAPDH (14C10) rabbit mAb is used to control for loading and specificity of YB1 siRNA.
+Western blot analysis of extracts from HeLa cells, transfected with 100 nM SignalSilence® Control siRNA (Unconjugated) #6568 (-), SignalSilence® YB1 siRNA I #6206 (+) or Signal-Silence® YB1 siRNA II (+), using YB1 Antibody #2749 and GAPDH (14C10) Rabbit mAb #2118.
+The YB1 antibody confirms silencing of YB1 expression, while the GAPDH (14C10) rabbit mAb was used to control for loading and specificity of YB1